ESmittyLTU/MCS1653-project2-HootsAndAdders/README.md

 1. **What are the controls to your game?
 How do we play?**

+Left-click to place towers

+Escape to pause the game

+Place towers strategically to prevent 6 waves of hoots from getting to your Adder's eggs!

+If you let 10 eggs get eaten, you lose.

 <br>

 2. **What creative additions did you make?
 How can we find them?**

+Everything except for a couple of transparent pngs and the sound effects

 <br>